The women executed in

 "No, we don't think so.
 Even (Philippine President Fidel) Ramos

 could do nothing to save (Filipina maid) Flor Contemplacion.
+What about us

-What about us lesser beings?" she said.
+lesser beings?" she said.
+"We

-chance to teenagers, who may not know the seriousness of such a thing - lock
+who may not know the seriousness of such a thing - lock them up for 10, 20

-them up for 10, 20 years, and they still have another chance at life."
+years, and they still have another chance at life."

 Tong

-Ching-man and Poon Yuen-chung, were cremated after a
+Ching-man and Poon Yuen-chung, were cremated after a sombre funeral service

-sombre funeral service attended by their relatives and friends.
+attended by their relatives and friends.

 The